 Do I Have to Wear Sunblock?

 Yes.
 Yes, and yes.
 If you do decide to bask in the day's rays, follow the same guidelines as other people who don't have psoriasis, says the National Psoriasis Foundation (NPF).
 Use a broad-spectrum, water-resistant product, with an SPF of 30+.
-There’s one caveat, however: Since sunscreen may absorb into skin and irritate psoriasis patches, choose a sunblock instead made with ingredients like zinc oxide or titanium dioxide that sit on top of your skin.
+There’s one caveat, however: Since sunscreen may absorb into skin and irritate psoriasis patches, choose a sunblock instead made with ingredients like zinc oxide or titanium dioxide which are more gentle for sensitive skin.

 Slather on the sunblock to all exposed skin areas at least 15 minutes before bounding outside.
 Don't skimp on face, scalp, upper back and shoulders, which tend to burn easily.
 And don’t forget to reapply every two hours—especially if you’ve been sweating, swimming or showering.